TheDarkLightX/TauFoldzkVM/README.md

 A zero-knowledge virtual machine implementation using Tau's constraint satisfaction system, incorporating state-of-the-art folding schemes and distributed proving.

+## Important Notice

+This project generates Tau language programs but does not include or distribute the Tau language itself.
+Users must obtain Tau separately from [IDNI](https://github.com/IDNI/tau-lang) under their license terms.

 ## Overview

 TauFoldZKVM implements a zkVM using: